Los Angeles Probate Attorney

 • Estate financial records, which may show improper activity, such as cash withdrawals by a beneficiary or other improper activity by the estate administrator.

-Our attorneys would review the will or trust documents and evidence we compiled to support your claim and then consult with you about whether to proceed with a contest.
+Our Los Angeles probate lawyers would review the will or trust documents and evidence we compiled to support your claim and then consult with you about whether to proceed with a contest.
 Wills and trusts can be written with “no-contest” clauses, which could bar you from receiving any benefits from the estate if your challenge were unsuccessful.

 However, if you succeed or even if you demonstrate probable cause to contest a will or trust, the no-contest clause most likely would not be enforced.
 On the other hand, if you have been left out of a will or trust, there is nothing for you to lose by contesting it.

 Sometimes, contesting a will or trust is your only option for standing up for your rights and getting the inheritance you are due.
-Our probate litigation lawyers are ready to fight for you.
+Our probate litigation lawyers in Los Angeles are ready to fight for you.

-Get in touch with our California trust contest lawyers
+Get in touch with our Los Angeles trust contest lawyers

-Talk to Our Trusted Probate Litigation Lawyers at Albertson & Davidson, LLP
+Talk to Our Trusted Los Angeles Probate Litigation Lawyers at Albertson & Davidson, LLP

 Submit a Consultation Request form Today Now